 Your financial well-being as a woman of color is possible

-While it's challenging to achieve financial wellness as a woman of color, it's totally possible.
-Set the intention to succeed and get clear on your financial goals.
+While achieving financial wellness as a woman of color is challenging, it is possible.
+To help you overcome some of life’s trials, try setting the intention to succeed and get clear on your financial goals.
 Then educate yourself, and take action.